AkritiKapur/job-portal-app/README.md

+# Job Portal

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Project Details
-This project is developed for the OOAD course (CSCI 5448-001) in CU Boulder

 Project Name: Job-Portal App

 Team Members: Akriti Kapur, Amith Gopal, Prashanth Thipparthi

-### User Role Description
+### About the Project
+This project is developed for the OOAD course (CSCI 5448-001) in CU Boulder.
+Job Portal App is the front-end of our application.
+This project has user interactions supporting applying, adding , deleting jobs and applications.

-We have two kind of users,
+It conists of two kind of users,
 1. Candidate: A candidate can apply to jobs, filter jobs, apply to jobs and withdraw from applications etc
 2. Company: A company account can create jobs, view all the applications belonging to a job, delete a job etc.